 Frequently Asked Questions (FAQs)

-Gmail’s business email service is not free—plans start at $6 per month.
+Gmail’s business email service is not free—plans start at $6 a month.
 The free version of Gmail is designed for personal use and lacks the advanced business email functionality of purchasing Gmail as part of a Google Workspace plan.
 Its top features include custom business email addresses, increased storage, administrative controls, and productivity tools.

-Gmail for personal use has a .gmail domain while Gmail business email allows users to have a professional email address with their company’s domain name.
+Gmail for personal use has a .gmail domain, while Gmail business email allows users to have a professional email address with their company’s domain name.
 Gmail business email also has more customization options, higher security features, and unlimited storage space compared to free Gmail accounts.

 Gmail is top business email software because of its affordable and flexible pricing, comprehensive features, collaborative environment, and extensive integrations.
 It is especially useful for businesses that want a reliable email service that is easy to manage and scalable to their business needs.
 Business Gmail reviews also show high satisfaction ratings from its users.

 Gmail is better than Outlook for collaborative teams, as it comes as part of Google Workspace, which is built for collaboration in real time.
 However, heavy email users or those needing to manage other users’ inboxes and calendars may find that Outlook as part of Microsoft 365 is a better choice.
 Read our head-to-head comparison of Gmail vs Outlook to decide.